 Objects in the repository (entities) as the patent tells us, can have different types of facts associated with them, such as name facts and property facts.
 Name facts provide a name for an entity or a concept represented by an object.
 They could be a string of text.
 Objects may have more than one name.
 Property Facts tell us something about an entity of the concept represented by that entity.
 For example, the word “Spain” is a name for the country of Spain, and the fact that it is a country is a property of Spain.
 Objects can have zero, one, or more property facts associated with them.

-There are other types of facts that may be associated with an object, that may tell us about a type or category associated with them, such as a person, place, actor, movie etc.
+Other types of facts may be associated with an object, that may tell us about a type or category associated with them, such as a person, place, actor, movie, etc.

 The patent focuses upon how data is collected about different entities, within a fact repository.
 So, if someone asks, “what is the capital of California,” The fact repository could be searched and the City of Sacramento could be returned as an answer.

 The patent provides information about how a fact repository may is organized, with attribute-value pairs associated with objects displayed.
-This is a peek into what will become Google’s Knowledge Graph, called a graph because many of the entities, or objects, or concepts within it, are connected to one another.
+This is a peek into what will become Google’s Knowledge Graph, called a graph because many of the entities, or objects, or concepts within it, are connected.